vishvAsa/kalpAntaram/dharmaH/smRtiH/brahmadatta-sangrahaH/1/adhigrantham.md

 There is a reference in the Shastric inju-

-nctions to the sight at the woman other than one's own wife () which is solely respon- sible for the entire downfall and degeneration of the man, morally and ethically; while on other occasions, reference to their Darshan
+nctions to the sight at the woman other than one's own wife () which is solely responsible for the entire downfall and degeneration of the man, morally and ethically; while on other occasions, reference to their Darshan

 ensures peace, progress and prosperity of the person concerned.
 If we ponder over the idea underlying these words we come